Fully local Reshetikhin-Turaev theories: Anomalous TQFTs and reduced central charge

 \subsection{Refresher on anomalous theories.}

-Anomalous TQFTs may be described as boundary theories for an invertible theory in one higher dimension; see for instance~\cite{fta}.
-Invertible TQFTs map into the spectrum of units of the target category, and thus factor through \emph{stable} maps from the monoidal group completions of the (tangentially appropriate) bordism categories, the Madsen-Tillmann spectra.\footnote{Due to standard conventions, the group-completions are the deloopings of $MT$ spectra which start in degree $0$.} When the units in the target category form (the connective cover of) the spectrum~$\Sigma^4 \bI_{\bC^\times}$, stable maps with that target are classified by the Pontrjagin dual of $\pi_4$ of the source.
+Anomalous TQFTs may be described as boundary theories for an invertible theory in one higher dimension; see for instance~\cite{ft2, fta}.
+Invertible TQFTs map into the spectrum of units of the target category, and thus factor through \emph{stable} maps from the monoidal group completions of the (tangentially appropriate) bordism categories, the \emph{Madsen-Tillmann spectra}.
+Standard convention identifies the group-completions with the suspensions of~$MT$ spectra which start in degree~$0$, which accounts for some awkward degree shifts in our paper.
+When the units in the target category form (the connective cover of) the spectrum~$\Sigma^4 \bI_{\bC^\times}$, stable maps with that target are classified by the Pontrjagin dual of $\pi_4$ of the source.
 The invertible TQFT is then determined by the numerical invariants of the TQFT on closed manifolds.
 We refer to~\cite{fh} for the comprehensive account of these ideas.
-Our anomaly theory $\alpha_X$ is defined, in first instance, on $4$-manifolds with $\Spin(3)$ structure, where $p_1/4$ is an integral class.
+Our anomaly theory $\alpha_X$ is defined, in first instance, on $4$-manifolds with $\Spin_3$ structure, where $p_1/4$ is an integral class.

-The natural home (target $4$-category) to use for $\alpha_X$ is the delooping $B\mrE S\fus$: a symmetric monoidal category with a single, unit object\footnote{To give this a semblance of (additive) respectability, we could also include direct sums of copies of $\mrE S\fus$.} $\mrE S\fus$.
-The group of invertibles is precisely the connective cover of~$\Sigma^4 \bI_{\bC^\times}$.
-The point generator for~$\alpha_X$ is the base object, making it trivial as a \emph{framed} theory, and the anomalous theory is $X$ itself, as a morphism from $\mrE S\fus$ to itself, but with the source and target carrying different $\Spin(3)$-invariance data: the standard one, and a $p_1$-related twist.
+The natural home (target $4$-category) to use for $\alpha_X$ is the \emph{delooping}~$B\mrE S\fus$, the symmetric monoidal category with a single, unit object\footnote{To give this a semblance of respectability, we can also include direct sums of copies of $\mrE S\fus$.}~$\mrE S\fus$.
+Its group of invertibles is precisely the connective cover of~$\Sigma^4 \bI_{\bC^\times}$.
+The point generator for~$\alpha_X$ is the unit object, making it trivial as a \emph{framed} theory.
+The anomalous theory is~$X$ itself, as a morphism from $\mrE S\fus$ to itself, but with the source and target carrying different $\Spin_3$-invariance data: the standard one, and a $p_1$-twist.